SamuelBrudner/lab_archives_mcp/jors_metapaper.md

 # 1. Overview

-For artificial intelligence (AI) to maximally benefit scientific discovery, **context engineering**—the deliberate structuring of information for AI systems—must become a fundamental component of laboratory operations.
-As AI capabilities advance, context-aware architectures have the potential participate as cognitive assistatns.
-To be effective, these systems must have access to the past and ongoing processes of the lab.
-This work explores these ideas by implementing a Model Context Protocol-based interface to language models that persists project contexts, models semantic relationships as graphs, and provides metacognitive heuristics so AI assistants can conduct multi-session research investigations.
+As AI capabilities advance, context-aware architectures have the potential participate in scientific research as cognitive assistants.
+To be most helpful, these systems need information about the past and ongoing work and processes of the lab.
+For this reason, **context engineering**, the deliberate structuring of information for AI systems, will become an increasingly important aspect of laboratory operations.
+To advance this area, this work implements a Model Context Protocol-based interface to language models.
+This interface exposes project contexts, graph models of knowledge relationships, and provides metacognitive heuristics so AI assistants can conduct multi-session research investigations.

 Specifically, this work bridges Electronic Lab Notebooks (ELNs), which serve as the central repositories for research data and laboratory records, and Large Language Models (LLMs), which offer powerful interfaces for querying complex information.
 These systems are often disconnected: ELN records are siloed within their platforms, and LLMs are restricted to their pre-trained knowledge.